pyeventsourcing/eventsourcing/README.md

 * Event sourced indexes, as persisted event source projections, to discover extant entity IDs (forthcoming)

+* Base class for event sourced projections or views (forthcoming)

+    * In memory event sourced projection, which needs to replay entire event stream when system starts up

+    * Persistent event sourced projection, which stored its projected state, but needs to replay entire event stream when initialized

 * Ability to clear and rebuild a persisted event sourced projection (such as an index), by republishing all events from the event store, with it as the only subscriber (forthcoming)

 * Entity snapshots, to avoid replaying all events (forthcoming)

+* Stream pointer, to refer to an event in a stream (forthcoming)

 * Something to store serialized event attribute values separately from the other event information, to prevent large attribute values inhibiting performance and stability - different sizes could be stored in different ways...

+* Different kinds of stored event
+    * IDs generated from content like Git
+    * cryptographically signed
+    * encrypted

+* Branch and merge mechanism for domain events

 * Examples (see below, more examples are forthcoming)